-Only one directed study may be taken for credit by a master's degree student.
+Only one directed study course may be applied toward a master's degree program.
 The dean's approval is required.

 Courses carry from one to three units of credit in one trimester or term, depending upon the number of semester hours assigned to that course.
 Primary focus and consideration are given to expected learning outcomes and the way in which they are effected.
 Generally, for traditional in-person instruction, academic credit is assigned on the basis of one semester credit hour for each 15 hours of classroom contact.
-However, credit is not entirely derived by a simple arithmetic conversion of contact hours, but considers factors such as course assignments and activities, course materials and the nature of the learning experience, required outside preparation and assessment instruments.
+However, credit is not entirely derived by a simple arithmetic conversion of contact hours, but considers factors such as learning outcomes, course assignments and activities, course materials, and the nature of the learning experience, required outside preparation and assessment instruments.
 These factors are the sole factors for determining credit hours for classes involving distance learning.